qognitive/qcog-python-client/docs/tutorial/inference.rst

 Inference
 =========

 With our model trained we can now use it for inference.
-Lets make some predictions.

 First we need to build our input data.
 We'll put together 10 samples of X and Y but not provide Z.

 .. code:: python